cybergarage/uecho/doc/device_inside.md

 typedef bool (*uEchoPropertyRequestHandler)(uEchoObject*, uEchoProperty*, uEchoEsv, size_t, byte *);
 ```

 The developer handles the request messages from other nodes.
-The developer should return a true if the request messages is valid, otherwise false.
-In addtiation, the developer should update the target property data by the passed property data when the write request message is valid.
+The developer should return a true if the request message is valid, otherwise false.
+In addition, the developer does not need to update the target property data by the request property data because the `uecho` updates the target property by the request property data automatically when the handler returns true.
 The following example shows to check a write request message and set the valid property data to the target property.

 ```
 bool object_property_handler(uEchoObject* obj, uEchoProperty* prop, uEchoEsv esv, size_t pdc, byte *edt) {
   if (pdc != 1)
-    return false;
-  if (!uecho_property_setdata(prop, edt, pdc))
     return false;
   return true;
 }